kyma-project/test-infra/docs/prow/prow-jobs-quick-start.md

     - You can search for more examples of template files in the `templates/data` directory.

-3. Render template with one of these commands:
+3. Render the template with one of these commands:
     ```bash
     go run development/tools/cmd/rendertemplates/main.go --data path/to/directory/with/data/files
     ```